Retinal Detachment Treatment

 Because the retina is tucked away behind the eye, it is often forgotten until something goes wrong.
 Retinal diseases are one of the leading causes of blindness in adults and should not be taken lightly.
+You need expert care from experienced retinal specialists like personalEYES.

 - Wet Age-Related Macular Degeneration (AMD)

-- Central and Branch retinal vein occlusion
+- Central and Branch Retinal Vein Occlusion

 - Retinal tears and holes